 Honourable mentions: “Stray Bullet”, “The Truth”, “When the Gun Draws”

-I think the most articulate description of Pharoahe Monch’s rap skills was when Kool Moe Dee described the rapper is his book as “an eloquent linguistics professor moonlighting as a rhyme serial killer terrorist, challenging the listener’s IQ while daring him or her to keep up.”
+I think the most articulate description of Pharoahe Monch’s rap skills was when Kool Moe Dee described the rapper is his book, There’s a God on the Mic: The True 50 Greatest MCs, as “an eloquent linguistics professor moonlighting as a rhyme serial killer terrorist, challenging the listener’s IQ while daring him or her to keep up.”
 Pharoahe manages to twist words to do things that very few other rappers could ever hope to achieve in their lifetime.
 With “Simon Says”, he managed to fuse all that lyrical ability with a dope-ass banging beat and a catchy hook to create a classic hit record.

 44. Lauryn Hill